-Another thing that affect your choice of club is sometimes, you calculation is not correct.
+Another thing that affects your choice of club is sometimes, your calculation is not correct.
 When you come to a course with many obstacles, you may find it uncomfortable and be a little more conservative.
 The result is you often hit the ball shorter than you should do.
-In this case, you could seek help from some recent innovations and technologies on the market such as a golf gps device.
+In this case, you could seek help from some recent innovations and technologies on the market such as a golf GPS device.

 Another benefit of this device is it helps you to track your hit and miss so you can analyze and plan more strategically next time.